Chaap: Background

-Most of Balochi dances include clappings (Chaps).
-Every dance include unique style of clappings with different body movements in the circle.
-Balochi dances are performed separately by men and women in big circle while dance together with clappings.
+Most Baloch dances include clapping ("chaps").
+Every dance include unique style of clapping with different body movements in the circle.
+Baloch dances are performed separately by men and women in a large circle while dancing together whilst clapping.

-Various types of 'Chaap' include Balochi Lewa, Hambo and Latti.

-Chaap is often performed when many musical instruments exclusive to the Balochi culture and balochi music, like Nar Sur, Suroz, Naal and Taboora are played.
+Various types of chaap include Baloch lewa, hambo, and latti.
+Chaap is often performed while musical instruments play Baloch music, these instruments include Nar Sur, Suroz, Naal, and Taboora are played.

+Do Chapi

+Do Chapi (دو چاپ) is a Balochi dance mostly performed by forming a circle by a group of people, dancing and clapping. and some cases sticks or swords.

+It mostly performed by forming a circle by a group of people, dancing and clapping.
+Do chapi almost always includes sorna and dohol.